 Why is adaptivity good for the test?
 Are more technically advanced tests better and more interesting?

-An adaptive test can provide a more accurate and refined result without the test-taker doing a huge amount of questions.
+An adaptive test can provide a more accurate and refined result without the test-taker doing a huge number of questions.
 It dynamically selects a similar level of questions according to the ability of the test taker, without having questions that are too simple or too hard.
 The result?
 The test taker’s specific level within a reasonable boundary of time.
-In contrast, a traditional test requires the test taker to complete a large amount of questions, including some questions that will be irrelevant to their level.
+In contrast, a traditional paper test requires the test taker to complete a large amount of questions, including some questions that will be irrelevant to their level.